ViniciusLima94/ReScience-Joglekar/code/README.md

 ## Code repository

 The code repository contain the following files:

+* **rs_joglekar_all.yml ** *: Code with the package requirements used to run the codes bellow.
+Use conda to install the packages using this file (see Installation instructions above).

 * **main.py:** This script is used to run the different "protocols" to generate the results from the original publication.
 * **fig2.py:** This script contains the implementation of the two population rate model that generates figure 1 from the original publication.